THIS is how the walled garden on the

 The listing by

-English Heritage - recently confirmed - means that
+English Heritage - and later confirmed - means that

 the wall cannot be demolished and must be restored, whichever